 The army camps at Sarchu and Pang has a satellite phone and you can call anywhere across India and globe on payment of nominal fees.
 The rates for domestic calls were just under Rs.
 2/- per min.

 Since there is no network Google Map will not be of much help as even its offline contents need some internet to retrieve information.
-However, maps.
+However, maps.me works flawlessly and is a savior in this route.
+So, download and take it else take a print out copy of this article for reference.

 It works offline, has extensive details of the settlement, places to eat, treks & hikes and more.
 It even gives you an elevation profile for your ride.